Our Programs

 Learn more here.

-Overview: Enjoy the team atmosphere and do a bit of competition as you improve skills through in-water and dryland training.
+Overview: Enjoy the team atmosphere and experience a limited amount of competition as you improve skills through in-water and dryland training.

-Best For: Athletes aged 13 and older who want a challenge and can swim twice per week.
-They want more of a team atmosphere than Recreational and would like to have some competitive experience in the Regional League.
+Best For: Youth athletes of all ages who want a challenge and can swim twice per week.
+They are looking for more of a team atmosphere than Recreational and would like to have some competitive experience in the Regional League.
+NO experience required, especially in the younger age categories.

-Time Commitment: 2x week;y, up to 4 hours, based on Sept-June season
+Time Commitment: 2x week;y, 4 hours, based on Sept-June season

 Fees and Payments: $250 Deposit + Sept training fee and then seasonal fees paid in instalments